DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-data.md

     > [!NOTE]
     > You can also create [custom queries](../report-designer-tools/report-wizard/data-bound-report/connect-to-a-database/create-a-query-or-select-a-stored-procedure.md) to shape data at the data source level.
 Select **Queries** and click the plus button to add a new query.
     >
-    > The invoked [Query Builder](../report-designer-tools/query-builder.md), allows you to join multiple tables, filter, sort and group their data, and calculate various aggregate functions.
+    > The invoked [Query Builder](../report-designer-tools/query-builder.md) allows you to join multiple tables, filter, sort, and group their data, and calculate various aggregate functions.
     >
     > Although you can join different tables within a single query, master-detail data sources are preferred in most cases to provide better performance.